1101947/.dotfiles/README.md

 ### About scripts

-Scripts in root directory are written to use on fresh Arch Linux installation.
+Scripts in root directory are written to use on fresh Crunchbang++ installation.
 My way - is testing new things on a virtual machine. *Please, read script's content before start it.*

 - 100-install-config-git.v2.sh script by default only configures git with my credentials.
 Change them to your's before starting script.
 If you need to install git first, uncomment appropriate command.
 In future plans I want to make it asking for credentials during setup.

 ### About scripts in archive folder

-These scripts were created and sucsessfully tested on Linux Mint 18.3 XFCE, but also may work in other ubuntu- and may be, with some edits, in debian-based distributions. *And, of course, read them before execute.*
+Some of these scripts were created and sucsessfully tested on Linux Mint 18.3 XFCE, but also may work in other ubuntu- and may be, with some edits, in debian-based distributions.
+Others are tested on Arch linux. *And, of course, read them before execute.*

-- 100-mint-install-config-git.sh script by default only installs git.
-To configure your git installation you should edit it.
-All comments are inside.

-- 200-mint-install-i3-gaps.sh script automaticaly installs all dependencies and the latest git version of i3wm with gaps.
+Also there are some old config examples